junewunder/gml-popl24/README.md

 **Option 1:** Download the VM image located at LINK.
 The image already has all dependencies installed, and the code pre-built.
-You can skip to "Evaluation instructions" below (unless you wish to rebuild the artifact code, in which case you can proceed with "Install dependencies" below).
+You can skip to "Evaluation instructions" below (unless you wish to rebuild the artifact code, in which case you can proceed with "Install remaining dependencies and build artifact" below).

 The VM image has been tested on VirtualBox 7.0, but should be widely compatible.